-Members of our management board and supervisory board
+Senior management and supervisory board

-The following tables present information about our management board members and our supervisory board members including their ages and position as of the date of this annual report.
-The current business addresses for the members of our management and supervisory boards is c/o trivago N.V., Kesselstrasse 5 - 7, 40221 Düsseldorf, Germany.
+The following tables present information about our senior management and our supervisory board members including their ages and position as of the date of this annual report.
+The current business addresses for the members of our management and supervisory boards is c/o trivago N.V., Kesselstraße 5 - 7, 40221 Düsseldorf, Germany.

-Management board
+Management board and chief financial officer

-Name Age Position Axel Hefer 41 Managing Director for Finance, Legal, International, Marketing and Marketplace (chief financial officer) Rolf Schrömgens 42 Managing Director for Product, People and Culture (chief executive officer) Johannes Thomas 31 Managing Director for Advertiser Relations
+Name Age Position Axel Hefer 42 Managing Director for Finance, Legal, International, Marketing, Marketplace, Product, People and Culture (Chief Executive Officer) Johannes Thomas 32 Managing Director for Advertiser Relations Matthias Tillmann 36 Chief Financial Officer